Learn More About How Asbestos Litigation Impacts You

 Asbestos litigations are commonly filed as mass torts, which are applicable in situations in which the actions of a defendant have harmed a large group of people.
 Mass torts are often consolidated into multidistrict litigations, which allow your case to proceed more quickly and efficiently.

 In a multidistrict litigation, multiple mass tort lawsuits are brought together under one judge so that pretrial proceedings against the same defendant or group of defendants can be conducted more effectively.
-Discovery process is conducted and information is gathered that applies to all plaintiffs.
+The discovery process is conducted and information is gathered that applies to all plaintiffs.
 Read more about multidistrict litigation here.

 Why file a mesothelioma lawsuit?